 Jeep's baby Renegade has been usefully improved.
 Jonathan Crouch takes a look.

-Beneath the bonnet, things kick off with an efficient 120hp 1.0-litre three cylinder petrol unit.
-Above that, there's a four cylinder 1.3-litre powerplant, available in 150 and 180bhp guises.
+Beneath the bonnet everything's petrol-powered in the Renegade line-up these days.
+Things kick off with the three front driven conventional models.
+With these, you choose between an efficient 120hp 1.0-litre three cylinder petrol unit.
+Or a four cylinder 1.3-litre powerplant, available in 150 and 180bhp guises.
 Ideally, you want to try and stretch to the 1.3 because the base 1.0-litre unit doesn't really have enough pulling power to shove the Renegade along with much conviction.
-The automatic gearbox that goes with the lower-powered version of the 1.3-litre engine isn't especially slick-changing; the uprated 9-speed auto 'box that goes with the 178bhp 1.3 is better.
-If you're looking at a diesel, you'll need the top 4WD 'Trailhawk' version, which uses a 170bhp 2.0-litre Mjet unit.
-All petrol models are front-driven - except the '4xe' Plug in Hybrid variants.
-To create the PHEV drivetrain, Jeep has taken this model's usual 1.3-litre four-cylinder petrol engine (which for 'Longitude' and 'Limited' models has 128bhp) and mated it to an 11.4kWh battery pack and a 59bhp electric motor.
+The automatic gearbox that goes with the lower-powered version of the 1.3-litre engine isn't especially slick-changing; the uprated 9-speed auto 'box that goes with the 180bhp 1.3 is better.
+Your dealer though, will also want you to consider one of the electrified models.
+The first option is is the mild hybrid front-driven 'e-Hybrid' variant, which is based around a four cylinder 1.5-litre unit which puts out 130hp and 240Nm of torque and is mated to a 7-speed dual-clutch auto transmission.
+The propulsion system includes a built-in 48 volt 15kW (20hp) electric motor delivering 55Nm of torque, which can propel the wheels even when the internal combustion engine is turned off.
+Your final Renegade option is the '4xe' Plug in Hybrid variant, which is a 4WD PHEV.
+To create the plug-in drivetrain, Jeep has taken the conventional version's 1.3-litre four-cylinder petrol engine (which for 'Longitude' and 'Limited' models has 128bhp) and mated it to an 11.4kWh battery pack and a 59bhp electric motor.
 Total system output is 187bhp for these two mainstream variants, hence the rapid 7.1s rest to 62mph time.
 The electric motor drives the rear axle, delivering four-wheel drive.
 And the battery has a WLTP-rated driving range when fully charged of 26 miles.
 There's also a 'trail rated' 'Trailhawk' version at the top of the range that uses the same electrified layout but mates it to the 1.3-litre petrol engine in an up-rated 178bhp state of tune, taking total system output up to 237bhp.
 Either way, the power is marshalled by a 6-speed auto gearbox.

 The Renegade can't afford to be an expensive car to run, but it rather was in its original petrol forms.
-This facelifted version does much better thanks to its more modern 1.0-litre three cylinder and 1.3-litre petrol units.
+This updated version does much better thanks to its more modern engine rather.
+Which starts with the 1.0-litre three cylinder and 1.3-litre petrol units.
 The 1.0-litre variant manages 42.2mpg on the combined cycle and 152g/km of CO2.
-As for the 4xe PHEV, well when fully charged, that plug-in version offers an electrified driving range of up to 26 miles.
+As for the 1.5-litre MHEV e-Hybrid model, well Jeep reckons that the mild hybrid system delivers up to 15% lower fuel consumption and emissions.
+Depending on spec, the Renegade e-Hybrid emits 130-139g/km CO2.
+That only leaves the 4xe PHEV model.
+When fully charged, that plug-in version offers an electrified driving range of up to 26 miles.
 Jeep claims that up to 134mpg is possible on the combined cycle when driving in 'Hybrid' mode; and the brand claims a CO2 reading of under 50g/km.
 With a typical 7.4kW garage wallbox, you'll be able to recharge in just 1hr and 40 minutes.
 Of course, the ultimate figures you achieve in any Renegade will depend very much on how you drive, something you can monitor and improve if you've downloaded the infotainment system's 'Uconnect LIVE' app onto your smartphone.
 This gives you an 'eco:Drive' section that enables you to develop your driving style, save fuel and check your car's CO2 emissions in real time.
 During each trip, 'eco:Drive monitors four driving parameters: acceleration, deceleration, changing gears and speed variation.
 There's also a 'my:car' feature that allows you to check your fuel level and tyre pressure, choose an assistance service if you have an emergency and be informed if there's anything wrong with your vehicle.
 What else might you need to know?
 There's an unremarkable three year / 60,000 mile warranty, though you do get three years of breakdown cover included in the deal.
 We'd want to opt for the 'Mopar Vehicle Protection' 'Freedom Pack' which extends the warranty to five years and provides competitively priced servicing and assistance plans.